 No, kratom is not an opiate.
 It is in the same chemical family as the coffee tree.
 And using Kratom is common wherever it grows throughout Southeast Asia.
 This plant remained virtually unknown outside of that area until the last few years when it was discovered for many uses.

 Kratom contains many unique alkaloids that we are just beginning to understand the effects of, but some people have used Kratom to ease withdrawal pain, reduce cravings and act as a home remedy from hydrocodone, oxycodone, oxycontin, suboxone, heroin and other narcotic withdrawals.

 The effects of kratom when consumed orally or chewed in leaf form have been described as less intense but somewhat similar to the feeling of opioids.

-If you can make it through the worst 3 – 5 days of opiate detox, you can recover without relapsing.
+If you can make it through the worst symptoms 3 – 10 days of opiate detox, you can recover without relapsing.
 So if you need to use it as a non prescription withdrawal supplement, make sure you only use it for 1 -2 weeks max because it can create dependency, and that’s the last thing you need.

-There are a wide number of different kratom kinds, they usually come as white kratom, red kratom or green kratom of the following types of Kratom strains:
+There are a wide number of different kinds of kratom for opiate withdrawal, they usually come as white kratom, red kratom or green kratom of the following types of Kratom strains.
+The kratom strains listed are good for opiate withdrawals:

 You should use kratom as a tool for the hardest times of opiate withdrawal.
 Use it so that you don’t relapse when you hurt the most.
 It’s a medicine to help you through your most painful times and then you should stop as soon as your withdrawals ease off.